Introduction to wax carving and lost wax casting

 Casting the wax model

-I take the wax model to my local caster, where they put the wax model in some plaster.
+I take the wax model to my local caster, where they put the wax model in plaster.
 Once hardened, molten gold is poured into the plaster, replacing the wax model inside.
 The whole thing is cooled, broken apart, and the gold casting is retrieved.

 I don't have photos of this part as it happens in my caster's workshop, so I drew a quick diagram for you instead :)